fbiego/openai-random-poem/README.md

 ### today's poem

-Programming is like a puzzle
+Programming is a wonder,
-A complex solution to a problem
-It requires a lot of thought
+A feat of human design,
+To create a machine so clever,
+And give it a mind.

+It has the ability to think,
+To process and perform,
-To solve it in the proper way
+To solve any mathematical problem,

-At times the code can be tricky
-But with enough hard work and dedication
+And do so out of the norm.

-You can find the perfect solution
+It can find solutions for puzzles,
-For any code you create

-Programming can be a challenge
-But it can be a lot of fun
+With data it can crunch,
-If you keep trying and don't give up
+It can recognize patterns for us,
+In every bit and hunch.

+It can make decisions for us,
+With logic and its might,
-You can make something great
+It can help us make progress,
+In our daily plight.

-Programming is an art
+Programming is a marvel,
-A skill that takes time and effort
-It can be frustrating at times
-But the rewards are worth it in the end
+A craft of human kind,
+To create a machine so wise,
+And give it a mind.